BushLife - A Guide to Snowmobiling

 Good snowmobile helmets are a must.
 In North America, the snowmobile laws require that you wear a helmet.
 Unless you want your face and skull to freeze to a painful state, don’t skimp on this one.

 During the first year, I used an M99 helmet/goggles combination from Royal Distributing.
 It got me through the season, and it’s a good helmet, but air always leaked around the snow goggles.
-I had no choice but to use a balaclava, and even so, I would still be cold if sledding fast across the lake on a colder day.
+I had no choice but to wear a balaclava, and even then, I would still be cold if sledding fast across the lake on a colder day.
 Trail riding was generally ok.
 It’s now my backup helmet, or for guests who don’t have their own.

-Gloves
+Warm Gloves

-Your hands are the other extremities that will quickly freeze up on you.
+Yourย hands are the other extremities that will quickly freeze up on you.
 Use some quality gloves and pray that your snowmobile handlebar heaters are working.
 I have several amazing winter gloves, yet the only ones that keep my hands warm are by Canada Goose.
 These mitts are down-filled and super warm.
-As an update to the post, we discovered some heated gloves, and it’s been a godsend.
+As an update to the post, we discovered someย heated gloves, and it’s been a godsend.
+Another best gloves for snowmobiling is FXRโ€™s Fuel Snowmobile Glove – these run hot, fit great, and are insulated in all the right places.

 Essential Snowmobiling Gear Checklist